ForbesLindesay/atdatabases/docs/pg-options.md

 ---
 id: pg-options
-title: Postgres Options
+title: Postgres Connection Options
-sidebar_label: Postgres Options
+sidebar_label: Connection Options
 ---

 For most people, the defaults should be fine, but you can customise the postgres connection with the following options: